RayBB/openlibrary-docs/Beginner's-FAQ.md

 **Issue link:** For a full description see: https://github.com/internetarchive/openlibrary/issues/1865

 ***
-**Question:** What should I do if I face a 404-page error on local / on openlibrary.org site?

-**Answer:** Check out the answer for this here: https://github.com/internetarchive/openlibrary/issues/1864

-***
 **Question:** What should I do when book covers won't load locally?